-Andrew S. Rosen is Chairman of Kaplan, Inc., among the largest, most diverse global education organizations and the largest subsidiary of Graham Holdings Company.
+Andrew S. Rosen is Chairman and CEO of Kaplan, Inc., among the world’s largest, most diverse education organizations.
 He also serves as Executive Vice President of Graham Holdings Company (NYSE: GHC), Kaplan’s parent company.

-Prior to Kaplan, Rosen had been Assistant Counsel at Newsweek after earlier serving as a staff attorney for The Washington Post newspaper.
-Before joining The Washington Post Company (now Graham Holdings Company) in 1986, Rosen clerked for the Hon.
+Prior to Kaplan, Rosen was Assistant Counsel at Newsweek after earlier serving as a staff attorney for The Washington Post newspaper.
+Before joining The Washington Post Company (now Graham Holdings Company), Rosen clerked for the Hon.
 Levin H. Campbell, Chief Judge, U.S. Court of Appeals for the First Circuit (Boston, MA) after graduating from Yale Law School.
-He has an AB degree from Duke University.
+His bachelor’s degree is from Duke University.